adbuerger/gn-miqp-mwe/README.md

 ## References
 <a id="1">[1]</a>
 A Bürger, C Zeile, A Altmann-Dieses, S Sager, and M Diehl.
 A Gauss-Newton-based decomposition algorithm for nonlinear mixed-integer optimal control problems.
-Submitted, 2022.
-Available at https://optimization-online.org/2022/04/8890/.
+Automatica 152, 110967, 2023.
+Available as an open access article at https://doi.org/10.1016/j.automatica.2023.110967

 <a id="2">[2]</a>
 J B Rawlings, D Q Mayne, and M M Diehl.
 Model Predictive Control: Theory, Computation, and Design.
 Nob Hill, 2nd edition, 2020.
 3rd printing.
 Available at https://sites.engineering.ucsb.edu/~jbraw/mpc/.